elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-7-2-configure-and-maintain-the-esxi-firewall.md

 >
 >     ### Create a custom service
 >
->     From &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-security-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-security-guide.pdf']);">vSphere Security ESXi 5.0</a>&#8220;:
+>     From "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-security-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-security-guide.pdf']);">vSphere Security ESXi 5.0</a>":
 >
 >     > **Rule Set Configuration Files**
->     > A rule set configuration file contains firewall rules and describes each rule&#8217;s relationship with ports and protocols.
+>     > A rule set configuration file contains firewall rules and describes each rule's relationship with ports and protocols.
 The rule set configuration file can contain rule sets for multiple services.
 >     >
 >     > Rule set configuration files are located in the /etc/vmware/firewall/ directory.
 To add a service to the host security profile, VMware partners can create a VIB that contains the port rules for the service in a configuration file.
 VIB authoring tools are available to VMware partners only.
 >     >